dave-f/png2bbc/README.md

 No external dependencies are required, just a C++11 compiler.
 Tested on gcc version 5.4.0.

 The program reads in a script which defines what output files to create and how to create them.
-With the `-l` switch, `png2bbc` will just list these output files without making them, so you can easily include them as dependencies in your makefile.
+With the `-l` switch, `png2bbc` will just list these output files without making them, and with the `-i` switch it will list the source png files referenced from the script.
+These options are so you can easily include dependencies in your makefile.

 The script is built up of 5 very simple commands, which are detailed below.
 Any lines starting with a `;` are considered comments.